Axlefublr/axlefublr.github.io/content/harp/index.md

 You could, if you wanted to, make a *command* harp that `:open`s some file, which is really funny. \
 But there's a genuine usecase for this, too — opening *directories*.

-If you try to `:open` a directory rather than a file, a fuzzy file search is opened for that directory instead{{fn(i=7)}} \
+If you try to `:open` a directory rather than a file, a fuzzy file search is opened for that directory instead{{fn(i=8)}} \
 So if you keep finding yourself specifically fuzzy searching for files in some directory, making a command harp with `:open` for it could be a pretty great solution.

 Directory harps exist, sure, but they are more so meant to travel to directories that you intend to *stay* in. \
 If *all* you ever want to do is open a singular file in a directory, travelling to it, opening the fuzzy finder, and then `:cd -`ing feels like a bit of a waste.

-{{hn(i=7)}} Fun fact: this also works on the commandline. \
+{{hn(i=8)}} Fun fact: this also works on the commandline. \
 `helix .` will open helix, and immediately launch the file picker, for example.

+### filetype

+The filetype relativity is where it's really at. \
+You can make harps harps to do language-specific run-like things.

+Almost every filetype you can “run” in some sort of sense. \
+Interpreted languages usually go like `:sh intlang %(full_path)`. \
+Compiled languages want you to compile and *then* run the file, so that's something like `:sh complang compile %(full_path) ; ./build/debug/bin`. \
+Some have a convenient command to compile+run in a single step, like `:sh coollang run`. \
+For something like html, you might just want to use your browser with `:sh xdg-open %(full_path)`.

+And that's just “run”!
+You don't have to stop there. \
+You can have filetype command harps for “lint”, “build”, “build but use [pueue](https://github.com/nukesor/pueue)”, “test”, “open docs”, “pipe my selection into the interpreter, rather than the whole file”, and any other language specific *actions* that you might wanna do.

+What I recommend for this workflow, is to try to use the same keys for the same sort of semantic, so that they're easier to remember. \
+Just like always using `#` for the shebang register harps, remember? \
+My “run” is always on `s`, my “open docs” always on `d`, “build” always on `b`.

 ### directory

-❗directory specific build/setup/check actions

-### filetype

-❗reflow

-❗language specific run, check, test, lauch, whatever ❗use the same key to mean the same thing

-❗talk about how the relativities affed each of the harp actions, including the useless ones
+Some actions are *project* specific, not just language specific.

+To “run” a markdown file, I'll probably want to convert it to html and open that html in my browser. \
+For this blog though, I use [`zola`](https://github.com/getzola/zola). \
+So, I made myself a *directory*-relative command harp that “compiles” the blog with zola and opens it in my browser.

+Because of treesitters, I can't just `cargo build --release` my helix fork normally, so my *language*-relative build harp for rust isn't sufficient. \
+And so, I have a project-relative harp to install my helix fork.

+It doesn't have to be so language action focused, though. \
+Ultimately, if you find yourself running *some* command frequently, shell or not, for a given project, directory-relative command harps can help you.

 ### buffer

 ❗example of how I sort the loago list in that file specifically, with a specific sort command that doesn't make sense to make a mapping for

+❗talk about how the relativities affed each of the harp actions, including the useless ones

 # footnotes